 Honor Guard members are sworn peace officers who have been specially chosen from all divisions of the department.
 Duties include providing funeral honors for officers who have been killed in the line of duty, as well as for those peace officers who have honorably retired from the department.
 Additionally, they post the national, state and departmental colors at many community events, including departmental and regional law enforcement award ceremonies.
 Some of the most solemn events include attendance at the California Peace Officers’ Memorial ceremony in Sacramento each May, as well as attending the funerals of peace officers who have died in the line of duty throughout California and Northern Nevada.
 The Honor Guard considers it a great honor to be involved in these affairs and members take great pride in representing the more than 650 talented, dedicated, and professional men and women of the Placer County Sheriff’s Department.

 The Honor Guard currently utilizes the M-1 Garand rifle for ceremonial duties.
+The new Henry Lever Action rifles are used for the 21 gun salute.
 An Honor Guard bagpiper and bugler are used when appropriate.
-Beyond regular training, members receive a week of annual training from the United States Air Force Base Honor Guard at Travis Air Force Base.
+Members receive regular training.
 The unit’s goal is to never be satisfied or content with present abilities, but always strive to achieve a higher level of capabilities.
 Our devotion to duty and desire to honor those that have gone before us drives us to excel.
 Vires quod veneratio!